kemitchell/stonecutters/about/how-to.md

 This unambiguously incorporates the clause and also specifies that _Venue City_ is San Francisco.
 If you prefer Los Angeles:

 > _Forum and Venue_.
 Include <https://stonecutters.law/california-forum-venue/1e1d> with Los Angeles as Venue City.

+For notes and sources on incorporation by reference, see [this page](/incorporation-by-reference).